A Personal Note:

 Understanding the specific effects of particular foods on our bodies can be complicated.
 As a gastroenterologist, I am often asked by my patients what foods to try and what to avoid.
 I always recommend eating organic, whole foods whenever possible, and avoiding foods that have been overly processed or contain added sugars or other additives.

 When thinking about gut health, how do foods like pickles, bananas, oats, and eggs stack up?
 Let’s take a look.

 Are pickles good for your gut health?

 If you want to turn up the health powers of a cucumber, ferment it!
 When you pickle a cucumber, you are infusing it with probiotics.
-One thing to remember when buying pickles or making your own, pickles in brine (salt and water) as opposed to vinegar.
+One thing to remember when buying pickles or making your own, choose pickles made in brine (salt and water) as opposed to vinegar.
 Commercial brands will list “live cultures” on the label.
-And if you like pickles for a healthy gut, you can naturally culture other vegetables such as green beans and carrots.
+And if you like pickles for a healthy gut, you can naturally culture other vegetables such as green beans and carrots, too.

 Just remember though – one large dill pickle can contain 10 percent of your sodium needs for the day.

 Are bananas good for your gut health?

 Bananas are known to have the ability to restore health to the bacterial community in the gut and may reduce inflammation.
 Many “old wives” tales use banana to help an upset stomach, and that is because bananas help to create a sense of harmony with the phyla.
 The phyla are the microbes in the bacterial community.
 Research has found that the high levels of magnesium and potassium found in bananas can reduce inflammation.